-Workforce training & funding assistance we can help.
+Workforce training & funding assistance through city and regional partners.

-comprehensive transportation network with easy access to rail, air, & highways
+comprehensive and multimodal transportation network with easy access to rail, air, & highways

 The Harlingen Economic Development Corporation (EDC) and Texas State Technical College (TSTC) Harlingen are both strategic partners of the Port of Harlingen.
 Working together, they strengthen the local workforce by identifying available incentives and programs on both state and local levels that assist in workforce-related matters, such as job training.